mittagessen/kraken/README.rst

   $ kraken -i image.tif bw.png binarize

-To segment a binarized image into reading-order sorted lines:
+To segment an image (binarized or not) with the new baseline segmenter:

 ::

-  $ kraken -i bw.png lines.json segment
+  $ kraken -i image.tif lines.json segment -bl

-To OCR a binarized image using the default RNN and the previously generated page segmentation:
+To segment and OCR an image using the default model(s):

 ::

-  $ kraken -i bw.png image.txt ocr --lines lines.json
+  $ kraken -i image.tif image.txt segment -bl ocr

 All subcommands and options are documented.
 Use the ``help`` option to get more information.